mykinator/faceted-reviews/README.md

 # Coding Task

-1. Download the Amazon customer review dataset for Musical Instruments here (2.5 MB): http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Musical_Instruments_5.json.gz
+1. Spend ~5 minutes browsing customer reviews of Musical Instruments on Amazon (https://www.amazon.com/b?&node=11091801).
-2. Determine a set of suitable facets for this dataset.
-A facet is an attribute like "price", "material", "battery life", etc. You may do this however you like, with code or just by manually scanning.
-You need not submit this code.
+2. Brainstorm an approach that identifies, given a customer review, whether the review mentions one or more of the following product facets: **price**, **durability**, and/or **sound quality**.
-3. Submit a function that takes a single customer review as input and outputs a JSON consisting of the facets extracted from the review and a snippet attached to each facet.
+3. Submit a function that takes an unformatted customer review as input and outputs a JSON consisting of the facets extracted from the review and a snippet pertinent to each facet.

 ## Example